 The air you breathe in your home can make a big difference — both positively and negatively — in your quality of life.
-Having fresh, clean air can keep inhabitants healthy and happy while stale, poor-quality air can lead to discomfort, respiratory problems and other health issues if not addressed.
+Having fresh, clean air can keep inhabitants healthy and happy, while stale, poor-quality air can lead to discomfort, respiratory problems, and other health issues if not addressed.

 There are many ways to improve air quality in your home with tactics ranging from regular cleaning habits to the everyday products you buy for your house.
-Below we’ll take a look at some of the most effective ways to keep air crisp and clean in the home that you love.
+Below, we’ll take a look at some of the most effective ways to keep the air crisp and clean in the home that you love.

 Ventilation and Air Purifiers

-Over time pollutants can accumulate in your home’s air from indoor sources.
+Over time, pollutants can accumulate in your home’s air from indoor sources.
 Keeping your home properly ventilated can greatly help reduce the number of pollutants from indoor sources like pets and dust.
 Cracking open windows and running fans can increase airflow and remove these pollutants, as can air purifiers that are able to be purchased.
 These are two simple and effective ways to reduce the number of indoor pollutants in your home.

 Keep The Floors Clean

 Many indoor pollutants come from the floor.
-Floors collect dirt, dust, dander and allergens that can lead to poor air quality and health problems.
+Floors collect dirt, dust, dander, and allergens that can lead to poor air quality and health problems.
 The solution?
 Keep your floors clean and tidy.
-Vacuuming with a HEPA filter is one of the best things you can do, as pollutants like dust, dander, chemicals and others get removed from your floor, reducing the risk of allergies and other health problems related to poor air quality.
+Vacuuming with a HEPA filter is one of the best things you can do, as pollutants like dust, dander, chemicals, and others get removed from your floor, reducing the risk of allergies and other health problems related to poor air quality.
 Mopping can help pick up particles that get left behind, so be sure to vacuum and mop regularly for the best results.

 Use Natural Fresheners And Cleaners